-5 Fun, Festive Italian Christmas Movies from Across the Decades
+5 Festive Italian Christmas Movies

+The holidays are a great opportunity to focus on Italian cultural immersion and language skills.
 Italy’s got plenty of Christmas spirit to go around, and that includes many great movies to choose from.

 “Natale a New York” (“Christmas in New York”)